hoshino06/hoshino06.github.io/content/publications.ja.md

 ### 国際会議録

-1. K. Shigematsu, H. Hoshino, E. Furutani, Iterative linear quadratic regulator using variational equation: a case study with swing-up control of inverted pendulum, Proceedings of the 2023 International Symposium on Nonlinear Theory and its Applications (NOLTA2023), Catania, Italy, September 26–29 (2023) (accepted).
+1. K. Shigematsu, H. Hoshino, E. Furutani, Iterative linear quadratic regulator using variational equation: a case study with swing-up control of inverted pendulum, Proceedings of the 2023 International Symposium on Nonlinear Theory and its Applications (NOLTA2023), pp.471-474, Catania, Italy, September 26–29 (2023).

-1. H. Hoshino, An approach to integrated design of physical structure and controller based on Galerkin approximations of Hamilton-Jacobi equation, Proceedings of the 2023 International Symposium on Nonlinear Theory and its Applications (NOLTA2023), Catania, Italy, September 26–29 (2023) (accepted).
+1. H. Hoshino, An approach to integrated design of physical structure and controller based on Galerkin approximations of Hamilton-Jacobi equation, Proceedings of the 2023 International Symposium on Nonlinear Theory and its Applications (NOLTA2023), pp.403-406, Catania, Italy, September 26–29 (2023).

-1. H. Hoshino, E. Furutani, Tuning of hypnosis controller based on FRIT for Wiener systems with dead time, Proceedings of the 22nd World Congress of the International Federation of Automatic Control (IFAC2023), Yokohama, July 9-14, Japan (2023) (accepted).
+1. H. Hoshino, E. Furutani, Tuning of hypnosis controller based on FRIT for Wiener systems with dead time, Proceedings of the 22nd World Congress of the International Federation of Automatic Control (IFAC2023), pp.10884-10889, Yokohama, July 9-14, Japan (2023).

 1. H. Hoshino, Screening curve method for optimal sizing of photovoltaic and battery storage systems for a household, Proceedings the 2022 International Symposium on Nonlinear Theory and its Applications (NOLTA2022),  pp.462-465, Online, December 12-15 (2022). [[IEICE](10.34385/proc.71.C2L-D-04)]